DataDog/datadog-agent/docs/dev/agent_dev_env.md

 brew install invoke
 ```

-Tasks are usually parametrised and Invoke comes with some default values that
+Tasks are usually parameterized and Invoke comes with some default values that
 are used in the official build.
 Such values are listed in the `invoke.yaml`
 file at the root of this repo and can be overridden by setting `INVOKE_*` env
 variables (see Invoke docs for more details).